ome/omero-guide-scripts/docs/walkthrough.rst

   resulting key-value pairs annotation.*
 ..

-Once the Key-Value pair has been converted to the "client namespace," it can be edited \
+Once the Key-Value pair has been converted to the "Client namespace," it can be edited \
 in the OMERO.web interface.

 Deleting Key-Value pairs